TNO/gLTSdiff/docs/library-overview.md

 # gLTSdiff library overview

-The gLTSdiff library is designed with extensibility in mind, both for adding different model representations and algorithms to compare them.
+The gLTSdiff library is designed with extensibility in mind, both for adding different model representations and for adding algorithms to compare them.
 The following concepts are discussed in more detail on this page:

 * **Representations**: